Council-owned smart waste · Measured, not asserted

 Borough-wide LoRaWAN network

 Rugged RAK Wireless gateways give long-range, low-power coverage across the borough.
 The network is yours: no per-device SIMs, no mobile data bills, and signal that reaches on-street, underground and estate bins alike.
+Designed, secured and – if you choose – operated by Secure, our group’s network division: run it in-house, keep them on it, or appoint anyone you like.

 Council-owned infrastructure